The best fat loss diet is based on the best available scientific principles and evidence.

 A 2014 study reported that lean and obese individuals eating high carbohydrate diets obtain about 45% of energy from fat and 43% from carbohydrate on a sedentary day, which changes to 49% fat and 39% carbohydrate on days that included 30-60 minutes of moderate-intensity exercise.
 2

 The human body naturally burns fat.
 However, if you eat more fat than you burn, your fat bank will grow.
 If you want to reduce your fat bank you have to eat less fat than you burn.
 A negative fat balance is an absolute requirement for the best fat loss diet.

 Protein, carbohydrate and fat all provide energy.
 You can create a negative energy balance by restricting dietary protein, carbohydrate or fat.
 What is preferable for the best fat loss diet?

 For the best fat loss diet restricting protein is not advisable because you need protein to maintain your lean mass, and multiple studies suggest that dietary protein contributes only to lean mass, not fat mass.3, 4, 5

 That leaves the choice between limiting carbohydrate or fat.
 Which path leads to the best fat loss diet?

 Restricting carbohydrate intake below carbohydrate expenditure produces a negative carbohydrate balance – you expend more carbohydrate than you ingest – not a negative energy balance.
 This directly depletes your glycogen stores, not your fat stores!

-By depleting glycogen, restricting carbohydrate will negatively impact your ability to perform resistance exercise.11 Moreover, dietary carbohydrate itself is only rarely converted to body fat because the body will either use it for energy, expend it to generate heat, or store it as glycogen.
+By depleting glycogen, restricting carbohydrate can negatively impact your ability to perform resistance exercise.11 Moreover, dietary carbohydrate itself is only rarely converted to body fat because the body will either use it for energy, expend it to generate heat, or store it as glycogen.
 6, 7

 At this point it should be obvious that restricting fat intake is the most direct way to create a negative fat balance and the best fat loss diet.
 Research shows that dietary fat intake, not carbohydrate intake, regulates energy intake and adiposity.3 Calorie for calorie fat is less satisfying (easier to overeat) than either protein or carbohydrate,13 and excess dietary fat contributes to excess body fat more effectively than either protein or carbohydrate.14, 15